jeffknerr/jenkins-flask-test/README.md

 - Pipeline script from SCM
 - SCP set to Git with url: https://github.com/jeffknerr/jenkins-flask-test
+- set branch to be "main" not "master"
 - save

 ## test report xml stuff??